Chandni-L5/munch_crunch_pantry/README.md

 - Customer reviews and ratings - Users can leave reviews and ratings for products they have purchased.

 #### Admin Features
-- Admin dashboard - A dedicated interface for administrators to manage products, orders, and customer information.
-- Product management - Admins can add, edit, and delete products, including images, descriptions, and pricing.
+- Admin dashboard - A dedicated interface for administrators to manage products, orders, and customer information, Admins can add, edit, and delete products, including images, descriptions, and pricing.

 ### Agile Development & Planning
 #### User Stories